littleboot/YARO/index.md

 ### Purchase YARO?
 It's 100% opensource so you can build it yourself and even improve and modify the design, I highly recommend doing so.
 However if you would like to purchase preassembled PCB's, I have some laying around I I'm willing to sell.
 If their is a enough interest I will consider doing a small production run and make these available for purchase as well.
 Let my know by sending me an email tomklijn@outlook.com.
 ### Support
-If you would like to support me you could buy me a coffee -> [Click Here](http://buymeacoffee.com/tomklijn)
+If you would like to support me you can do so by buying me a coffee -> [Click Here](http://buymeacoffee.com/tomklijn)

 If you need support regarding this project just leave a comment on this github page I'll try to answer it as soon as possible.